The Renaissance of Advertising Networks

 A way out?

 Technically, an “effective combination of different selling models” leads us back to not-quite-well forgotten waterfall model.
 The concept of the waterfall is in dividing publishers inventory into to multi-level slices, each of which then is sold for highest CPMs.
-Premium inventory goes to direct (if sold by their own) or nearly direct advertisers with minimum middle-smth in between.
+Premium inventory goes to direct (if sold by their own) or nearly direct advertisers with minimum middlemen in between.
 Less premium and remnant are sold automatically through PMPs and open auctions to multiple demand sources.

 To manage inventory this way, publishers, again, have two options: